blarney-lang/blarney/README.md

 include statements for displaying values during simulation (`display`), terminating the simulator (`finish`), and mutating state (see below).
-All statements in an `Action` execute in parallel, within an a single cycle of an implicit clock.
+All statements in an `Action` execute in parallel, within a single cycle of an implicit clock.
 We can generate Verilog for the test bench as follows.

 ```hs